 Q: Do I need to speak Spanish?

-Q: Don’t Mexicans dislike us now?
+Q: Don’t Mexicans dislike Americans now?

 A: If you’re from the USA, this is a natural question.
 In spite of current political rhetoric, however, Mexicans don’t seem to hold any of the negativity against visitors.
 Again, it’s an extremely hospitable country.

-Q: How do I get there?
+Q: How do I get to Parras?

-A: If you’re coming from the US or Canada (or maybe anywhere outside of Mexico), you should consider flying into San Diego and renting a car from there.
+A: If you’re coming from the US or Canada (or maybe anywhere outside of Mexico), you should consider flying into San Diego and renting a car there.
 Drive inland to cross at the sleepy border checkpoint at Tecate for a scenic drive and easy process.
 The total drive from the airport to Valle de Guadalupe is about 2.5 hours.
 A rugged vehicle is highly recommended since all roads (except the main highway) can produce a rough ride.

 Q: What’s it going to cost?